Introduction: [IoT] Telegram Bot With Arduino MKR WiFi 1010

 It's time to upload the software to the Arduino MKR WiFi 1010 board.

-Download the attached sketch and unzip it, please don't change names and folders unless you know what you are doing.
+Download the attached files, for some reason I cannot upload a ZIP, so create a folder named as the sketch and copy all the 4 files inside it, please don't change names unless you know what you are doing.

-Open the sketch, we need to fill some informations (image1):
+Open the sketch, we need to fill some information (image1):

 - Locate the WiFi network informations and type in your network name (SSID) and password.